LagoVista/docs/Workflows/Mappings/InputCommandToAttribute.md

 # Input Command to Attribute

-If an [Input](../Input.md) is mapped to an [Attribute](../Attributes.md) the value contained in the input will be applied and stored to the attribute so it can be accessed at a later time or used within a report.
-Inputs are temporary and will only exist while the message is being processsed.
+If an [Input Command](../InputCommands.md) is mapped to an [Attribute](../Attributes.md) the value or values that are passed in from the Input Command are set on the Attribute.
+These are set via mappings.
+As the attribute is set, the Attribute OnSet script is executed.